EskelinenAntti/tmuxide/README.md

 ### Recommended to be used with
 - [fzf](https://github.com/junegunn/fzf) fuzzy finder.
 With fzf you can simply type `ide **<tab>` and fuzzy find your way to your project.
-- [lazygit](https://github.com/jesseduffield/lazygit) is a terminal UI for Git. tmuxide recognizes whether the opened folder or file is within a git repository, and if so, opens lazygit in second window.